jagmonroy/cvae_tp/README.md

 * datasets.
 The trajectories are here.
 Each dataset has its own format.
 * config_files.
 This folder contains the configuration files.
 * dataset_processing.py.
 It contains the functions to process the data.
 They are different for each dataset.
 * results.ipynb.
 This is a notebook to visualize the results.
-Actually, all thesis figures were generated with these notebooks.
+Actually, most of the thesis figures in Experiments Chapter were generated with these notebooks.

 requirements.txt contains my environment configuration (tensorflow, cv2 and numpy versions, for example).